 Woods said that this increased tax could turn people away from beer completely.
 “There will be some people, who will just not accept it, and they just won’t drink beer from anybody,” he said.

-On the other hand, Beer Canada has launched a campaign called “Axe the Beer Tax” and is urging the federal government to not implement the new tax.
+In response to this tax, Beer Canada has launched a campaign called “Axe the Beer Tax” and is urging the federal government to not implement the new tax.

 Luke Harford, the president of Beer Canada, said that they launched the campaign to “engage all brewers and any Canadian concerned with [annual tax increases].”